 - High cholesterol or triglycerides.
 Vitamin E circulates with lipids in the blood.
 When we have excessively high lipids, like cholesterol and triglycerides, vitamin E essentially gets stuck circulating in the bloodstream, unable to be distributed throughout the body.
 Read more about how high cholesterol and triglycerides might be stopping your from getting enough vitamin E here.

-- People who are obese also likely need more vitamin E. A recent study suggests that this may be because vitamin E circulates in the body alongside lipids, and that the tissues of obese people won’t let the lipids in, or the vitamin E that is associated with them.
+- People who are obese also likely need more vitamin E. This may be because vitamin E circulates in the body alongside lipids, and that the tissues of obese people won’t let the lipids in, or the vitamin E that is associated with them.

-If you have one of these conditions that could be impairing your vitamin E absorption, consult with your doctor to determine how to best boost your vitamin E to the appropriate level.
+If you have one of these conditions that could be impairing your vitamin E absorption, consult with your doctor to check if your vitamin E levels are lower than recommended, and then determine how to best boost your vitamin E to the appropriate level.

 To get your vitamin E levels where they need to be:

 - Eat plenty of dietary sources of vitamin E, along with some healthy fat